sPHENIX-Collaboration/coresoftware/README.md

 Code from the `master` branch is pulled and build each night (nightly-build) and it becomes [part of the default software environment on RCF](https://wiki.bnl.gov/sPHENIX/index.php/Setup#.28At_each_login.29_Run_sPHENIX_login_shell).
 Weekly snapshot of the build is also available as ANA-builds.

 Due to its importance, update of this repository require going through a review via [the "Pull Request" process](https://wiki.bnl.gov/sPHENIX/index.php/GitHub_Coresoftware_Update_Procedures).

-Updates to this repository requires [submitting a "GitHub Pull Request"](https://wiki.bnl.gov/sPHENIX/index.php/GitHub_Coresoftware_Update_Procedures).
-New pull requests may be released to be automatically checked with the [sPHENIX Jenkins continuous integration](https://web.racf.bnl.gov/jenkins-sphenix/).
+New pull requests will be automatically checked with the [sPHENIX Jenkins continuous integration](https://web.racf.bnl.gov/jenkins-sphenix/).
 At the end of the check, a report will be posted back to the corresponding pull request thread.

 # Useful links